This page contains information on:

 Back to top of the page.

 The fund is also able to support smaller grants, through a new rapid assessment process.
-This ‘Fast track’ R&D Challenge Fund Scheme provides smaller scale awards of between £5K-£10K per project with rapid turn-around time (c.
+This ‘Fast track’ Research and Development Challenge Fund Scheme provides smaller scale awards of between £5K-£10K per project with rapid turn-around time (c.
 2-3 weeks for assessment) to allow projects who have immediate needs outside of core R&D Challenge Fund deadlines to access funding.
 The same criteria will be used as that used by the main fund but without extensive external review.
-A sub-set of the R&D challenge panel will review the application and we will fund those are judged to be excellent, with good potential and of immediate need above until the fund is exhausted.
+A sub-set of the Research and Development Challenge panel will review the application and we will fund those are judged to be excellent, with good potential and of immediate need above until the fund is exhausted.
 We have £50,000 per year to allocate through this mechanism.

 Back to top of the page.